K1rakishou/reactive-queue/README.md

 Reactive queue behaves like PublishSubject but may contain only one subscriber.

-Unlike the PublishSubject it remembers accepted items in the internal ArrayList when the subscriber is not set and emits everything when someone subscribes.
+Unlike the PublishSubject it remembers accepted items in the internal ArrayList when there is no subscriber and emits everything it have remembered to next subscriber.

 # Example